kaylamcarlson/The-Art-of-Software-Testing-Notes/README.md

 - Always have a defined expected outcome as well as input.

 #### Black Box Testing
 This is input output driven testing.
 You are not focused on the inner workings of the program.
 Test data is centered around the specifications of the program.
-Maximize the number of errors found with a finite number of tests as it is impossible to test till 100% error free.
+Maximize the number of errors found with a finite number of tests as it is impossible to test until the program is 100% error free.

 #### White Box Testing
 This is looking at the internal structure of a program.
 Program paths are important to test.
 A program can work however it may be using paths not intended or paths could be missing.

 #### Key Testing Guidelines
-1. You have to define for each test case an expected outcome/result. don't define expected outcomes and results.
+1. You have to define for each test case an expected outcome/result.
 1. Whoever wrote the program is better off not being the one to test it.
 1. If possible a company should not test their own programs, so as to be as neutral as possible.
 1. Each result should be inspected as it can lead to other errors.
 1. Test cases need to be performed on not only unexpected conditions but also for ones the program is meant to produce.
 1. It is a 2 sided battle.
 One side is testing for errors.
 The other side is testing to see it does what it was designed for.
-1. Do not plan testing around an assumption you will find no errors.
+1. Do not plan testing around the assumption that you will find no errors.
 1. The probability of more errors in a program is usually in line with the number of errors already found.

 ## Chapter 3